 For students aged 16-18, ORA offers the Global Leadership Programme.

-The course covers both knowledge and skills required for successful leadership in politics and business.
+The course for 13-15 years olds covers both knowledge and skills required for successful leadership in politics and business.
 Students will learn about different leadership styles based on the approaches taken by current world leaders, and will be able to draw on their experiences and the experiences of their classmates to see the variety of ways in which these systems operate around the world.

 In addition to theoretical knowledge, students will develop practical skills for effective leadership, including clear communication, public speaking, and analytical thought.
 These will be honed in part through extensive classroom discussion, as well as visits to The Oxford Union, home of the University’s illustrious debating society.
 The diversity of the ORA student body will prove invaluable, facilitating a range of viewpoints across lively and respectful discussions.
 Students will be invited to apply this knowledge within the framework of a Model United Nations Summit, allowing them to interact as an international community and develop their own leadership ethics, skills and traits.